 Pogo Stick Man

 Added in April 2012, this unique character isn't the first to do away with the wheels of the game's title (that honour goes to Santa Claus), but he is the first who does not control with smooth, linear motion.
 Voiced by Nova, a popular YouTube "Let's Player" who has brought a lot of attention to Happy Wheels with an ongoing series of videos showcasing it, the Pogo Stick Man hops along in a jerky motion to get to where he's going.
 Amusingly, given the difficulty of mastering a real pogo stick, Pogo Stick Man is one of the hardest characters to tip over, as he is capable of righting himself from nearly any landing that doesn't kill him.
+Holding up causes the Pogo Stick Man to take small, controlled hops forward, but some players idiotically don't realize this and rely entirely on rotating the character to move forward.
 Special ability is a super jump; hold down the space bar to charge it up, then release to launch Pogo Stick Man high into the air.

 Added in November 2012, this character is, as the name suggests, just a female version of the über-popular Irresponsible Dad character, and rides a bicycle with near-identical properties.
 The primary differences, aside from voice acting, are that the Mom brings a Daughter as well as a Baby with her, and that the Daughter rides on her own (detachable) bicycle seat, pedalling alongside her mother and weighing down the back of the bike, while the Baby rides in a basket on the handlebars.
 Additional controls eject the Mom, Daughter, and Baby separately from each other.
 It is unknown if the Irresponsible Dad and Mom are meant to be married to each other.